 By enabling women to have access and knowledge regarding long-acting, reversible contraception (LARC), Shelby County women can achieve their full potential—educationally, economically, and in their family lives.
 Our long-term objectives include decreasing rates of teen pregnancy, school dropout, unemployment, and poverty.

 - Over 50% of teens who have a baby while still in high school will not graduate or even have their GED by the time they are 22 years of age.

-- Over 50% of teen mothers will also have another baby within 24 months, thus almost guaranteeing a life of poverty for her children and for herself.
+- Over 50% of teen mothers will also having another baby within 24 months, thus almost guaranteeing a life of poverty for her children and for herself.

-- For Shelby County, those actual numbers are: 1,464 teen births in 2015, with close to 1 in 3 of these mothers have another child within 24 months.
+- For Shelby County, those actual numbers are: 1,464 teen births in 2015, with close to 1 in 3 of these mothers having another child within 24 months.